klstein7/nextjs-wordle-dev-day/docs/05-word-validation.md

 # 05: Word Validation

 Welcome to the fifth section of our tutorial!
-In this part, you'll implement word validation in your Wordle clone.
-This will ensure that users can only submit valid guesses, enhancing the game's integrity and user experience.
+In this section, you'll enhance your Wordle clone by implementing **word validation** and improving user feedback.
+This will ensure that users can only submit valid guesses, enhancing the game's integrity and providing a better user experience.
 Additionally, you'll add error notifications to inform users when their guesses are invalid, similar to form validation feedback in Angular applications.

-## Exercise Objectives

-- **Implement** a function to validate if a word is acceptable.
-- **Create** a custom hook for guess creation with validation.
-- **Integrate** toast notifications for error handling.
-- **Update** components to use the new validation logic.
-- **Enhance** the UI to display guess results with color coding.

----

 ## Prerequisites